gajim/gajim-plugins/syntax_highlight/README.md

 ```
 ````

-In case no languge is specified with the opening tag or the specified language could not be identified, the default languge configured in the settings is used.
+In case no language is specified with the opening tag or the specified language could not be identified, the default language configured in the settings is used.

 You can test it by copying and sending the following text to one of your